Greenplum Database running on Red Hat Enterprise Linux Version 6 or 7

 The purpose of this guide is to provide an overview of memory tuneables which are required or recommended to adjust on a Greenplum Database cluster.

-As with all kernel tuneable changes, please engage with your system administrator team to discuss best practices specific to your environment.
+Please engage with your system administrator team to discuss best practices specific to your environment.

 As discussed in our documentation, it is required to adjust two tuneables related to virtual memory overcommitting.